gjblack-dev/TCP-Web-Server/README.md

-# Project 2: HTTPClient & HTTPServer
+# TCP Web Server: HTTPClient & HTTPServer

 This project was created by **Gabriel Black** and **Andrew Pierpoint**.
 It is a lightweight HTTP client and server implemented in **C++** using TCP sockets.
 The client and server was developed and tested on **WSL (Windows Subsystem for Linux)**.